Emerald's Profile

 Emerald is the second original main character of the Pokemon Special manga.
 Initially, Wally was planned to be the third Pokedex Holder of Hoenn, but the writers eventually changed their minds and created this character instead.
 However, since the RS series was already in its climax by the time the Emerald GBA game was released, Emerald was not involved in the original Hoenn plot, and was made the main protagonist of the Emerald series.

-In terms of appearance, Emerald has croissant-shaped hair, and a pair of very prominent eyebrows.
-Without the camouflage of his platform shoes and oversized clothes, which have extremely long sleeves, he is actually very short and tiny.
-His platform shoes can be converted into water skaters, and there are two cylindrical tubes underneath his trousers which hold various Pokeballs.
-He hides an assortment of gadgets in his long sleeves, most notably a pair of magic hand extensors which he uses in place of his real hands.
-He carries around a gun known as the E-shooter, which fires off clumps of soil from various places across the lands, with the ability to calm rampaging Pokemon by creating a sense of nostalgia with a specially shaped seal.
-The back of Emerald's shirt has the number '10' on it, which signifies that he is the tenth Pokedex Holder.
+He carries around a gun known as the E-shooter, an invention of the Trick Master, likely inspired by the Capture Styler in the Pokemon Ranger games, which fires off clumps of soil known as Soil of Stability from various places across the lands, with the ability to calm rampaging Pokemon by creating a sense of nostalgia with a specially shaped seal.
+His oversized long sleeve shirt is made and sewed by Crys, its back bearing the number '10' on it, which signifies that Emerald is the tenth Pokedex Holder.
 Like his name, Emerald's eyes have varying shades of emerald green.

 Emerald's Journey: